DGAP-Public Voting Rights: Rheinmetall AG (english) () | aktiencheck.de

 Person subject to the notification obligation is not controlled and does itself not control any other undertaking(s) holding directly or indirectly an interest in the (underlying) issuer (1.).
 X Full chain of controlled undertakings starting with the ultimate controlling natural person or legal entity:

-Name % of voting % of voting rights Total of both rights (if at through instruments (if (if at least least held 3% or at least held 5% or held 5% or more) more) more) Prudential % % % plc M&G Group % % % Limited M&G Limited % % % M&G % % % Investment Management Limited
+Name % of voting rights % of voting rights through Total of both (if at least held instruments (if at least (if at least 3% or more) held 5% or more) held 5% or more) State % % % of Norwa- y Norge- 3.02 % % % s Bank

-Prudential % % % plc Prudential % % % Corporation Asia Ltd Prudential % % % Holdings Ltd Prudential % % % Corporation Holdings Ltd Fastspring % % % Securities Investment Trust Co Ltd % % %

-Prudential % % % plc Prudential % % % Corporation Asia Ltd Prudential % % % Holdings Ltd Prudential % % % Corporation Holdings Ltd Prudential % % % Singapore Holdings Pte.
-Ltd. Fastspring % % % Investments Sigapore Ltd.

 9. In case of proxy voting according to Sec.
 22 para.
 3 WpHG